colinmcgovern/cse6250-project/README.md

 ## Installation
 1. Download or copy this repository to a local directory
 2. Reference the associated [environment.yml](environment.yml) for a list of dependencies.
 Alternatively, if using Anaconda, apply the environment.yml by `conda env create --name envname --file=environment.yml`
+3. The script `1_main.py` requires a file called `mini.h5` that is available for download [here](http://conceptnet.s3.amazonaws.com/precomputed-data/2016/numberbatch/19.08/mini.h5).
+This is precomputed word embeddings from ConceptNet. [^3]

 ## Usage
 1. `0_enrichment.py` is the first stage in the analysis pipeline.
 This has the file `500_Reddit_users_posts_labels.csv` as input and the file `reddit_data_with_cf.csv` as output.